FeatureSpitter/pavlov_vr_shack_server/README.md

 # This is just an out-of-the-box Pavlov VR server for Oculus Quest

-Actually it contains two, so that you know how to setup multiple servers using docker.
+Actually it contains two servers hehe, so that you know how to setup multiple servers using docker.
 RCON is enabled by default (check `RconSettings_*.txt`).

 One server launches the CS 1.6 de_dust2 map, the other the de_dust2 from CS:GO.